Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Results

-The segregation free energies $\Delta F_{\text{seg}}$ at finite temperatures were determined by adding the vibrational entropy contribution to the segregation energy $\Delta E_{\text{seg}}$ (Equation~\ref{equ3}).
+The segregation free energies $\Delta F_{\text{seg}}$ at finite temperatures were determined by adding the vibrational entropy contribution to the segregation energy $\Delta E_{\text{seg}}$ (Section~\ref{methods}).
 The $\Delta F_{\text{seg}}$ distributions of the Mg alloy systems were fitted using a skew-normal function as shown in Figure~\ref{fig2}.
-Compared to the $\Delta E_{\text{seg}}$ distributions, a shift towards positive values was noted for all solute elements, implying a reduced tendency for segregation with the increasing temperature.
+Compared to the $\Delta E_{\text{seg}}$ distributions, a noticeable shift towards positive values was observed for all solute elements, implying a reduced tendency for segregation as the temperature rises.
 Despite this shift, all $\mu$ values of the $\Delta F_{\text{seg}}$ distribution remained negative at 600 K, with Nd showing the most negative value at $-$0.127 eV/atom.
-For the Al element, the transition in segregation behavior with temperature is less marked (see Figure~\ref{fig2}(e)), as the $\mu$ value of the $\Delta F_{\text{seg}}$ distribution remains consistent with that of the $\Delta E_{\text{seg}}$ distribution, both measured at $-$0.081 eV/atom.
-A contraction in the distributions of $\Delta F_{\text{seg}}$ was evident from the decrease in the $\omega$ value.
+For Al, the transition in segregation behavior with temperature is less marked (see Figure~\ref{fig2}(e)), as the $\mu$ value of the $\Delta F_{\text{seg}}$ distribution remains consistent with that of the $\Delta E_{\text{seg}}$ distribution, both measured at $-$0.081 eV/atom.
+A contraction in the distributions of $\Delta F_{\text{seg}}$ was evident from the decrease in the $\omega$ value, suggesting reduced variability in segregation tendencies at finite temperatures.
 Notably, the distribution for Ca demonstrated a significant change in skewness at 600 K, with the skewness parameter $\alpha$ shifting from $-$0.669 at 0 K to a positive value of 0.488.
+This shift in $\alpha$ indicates a transition in segregation behavior, where favorable segregation sites become less dominant, reflecting a more balanced distribution of segregation tendencies across the GB sites.

-Besides quantifying energy spectra, the per-site segregation (free) energy, denoted as $\Delta G_i$, can be directly correlated with solute concentration at GBs based on the Langmuir–McLean model, as illustrated in Equation~\ref{equ11} in the context of an infinitesimally dilute solid solution:
+Besides quantifying energy spectra, the per-site segregation (free) energy, denoted as $\Delta G_i$, can be directly correlated with solute concentration at GBs based on the Langmuir–McLean model, as illustrated in Equation~\eqref{equ11} in the context of an infinitesimally dilute solid solution:

 where $X_{\text{bulk}}$ is the solute concentration in the bulk region, and $X_{\text{GB},i}$ is the fraction of solute concentration of a GB site $i$.
-This correlation facilitates the calculation of the weighted average solute concentration at GBs ($X_\text{GB}$) as described in Equation~\ref{equ12}:
+In this work, $\Delta G_i$ is referred to as the Gibbs free energy change, which is traditionally used in the Langmuir-McLean model and is approximately equivalent to the Helmholtz free energy change under the simulation conditions, as the pressure-volume work term is negligible in the context of bulk solids.
+This correlation facilitates the calculation of the weighted average solute concentration at GBs ($X_\text{GB}$) as described in Equation~\eqref{equ12}:

 where $F_i$ is the fraction of GB sites with the solute concentration $X_{\text{GB},i}$.
 Such a methodological approach allows for direct comparison and correlation of theoretical predictions from atomic-scale modeling with experimentally measured solute concentrations at GBs.